 Over in West, Bret is another upcoming local winery proving that the good stuff doesn’t just come from France and Italy.
 Or, pop into Wijnwinkel Bob - a speciality store showcasing wine varieties made by small-scale Dutch producers.

-Is sipping wine something of a hobby for you?
+Always in the mood for some pour decisions?
 Check out this rundown of our favourite wine bars in the city.

 For a taste of the city’s contemporary brewing culture, pull up a barstool at Brouwerij Troost, an experimental brewery with a trio of locations.
 Their small-batch brewery housed in a spectacular former monastery in De Pijp is well worth the visit.
 Alternatively, you can visit their cavernous space at the Westergasterrein (which is open for tours) or their cosy brew pup in Oud-West to sample their range of freshly poured organic beers - pilsners, saisons, IPAs, tripels and you name it - from the tanks above the bar.